 includes Lambay boat transfers, accommodation, all meals, regular refreshments, workshops and sessions, materials.

-Join Millie, Sophie and Lottie for a weekend of mind and body nurturing, for just 8 people on the mystery-shrouded isle of Lambay.
+Join Sophie and Millie for a weekend of mind and body nurturing, for just eight people on the mystery-shrouded isle of Lambay.
 Millie, your host and therapist-in-training, will warmly welcome you into her island home and teach you about the place.
 Sophie Samuel, a trained and certified therapist, is your facilitator and guide, running optional workshops and exercises throughout your stay and guiding you in effective self-care practises.
 Our in-house island chef will provide you with nourishment and refreshments, specialising in seasonal, local produce with a focus on the nutritious, colourful and delicious.

 This retreat is a rare opportunity to travel across the sea and temporarily leave behind those powerful forces of planning, organisation and productivity.
 Come to an island where you will encounter something very different."

 REGISTRATION & COST